lsulibraries/policies/LDL-Technical-Structure.md

 # Namespace and PID

-Items in the LDL have a persistent URL that consists of a namespace and a PID.
-The namespace is collection based, and the second is the collection code.
-Collection codes were retained from the CONTENTdm instance of the LDL.
-The PID is a system generated number that is unique to the namespace.
-If an object is deleted and recreated, a new PID is generated, so care should be taken when editing existing objects.
+Items in the LDL have a persistent and unique URLs composed of three main parts.

+* Institution code.
+This is a unique collection of letters that identifies an institution.
+* Colleciton code.
+This is a unique collection of letters and/or numbers that identify a collection.
+For collections migrated from the earlier CONTENTdm version of the LDL, these codes were retained.
+* PID.
+This is an auto-generated unique number that the software uses to differentiate items.

 URLs are constructed in the following fasion:

-[LDL maain domain]/islandora/object/[institution code]-[collection code]%3A[PID]
+http://louisianadigitallibrary.org/islandora/object/[institution code]-[collection code]:[PID]

 An example:

 http://louisianadigitallibrary.org/islandora/object/lsu-p15140coll12:192

-* LDL main domain = louisianadigitallibrary.org
-* institution code (first half of namespace) = lsu
+* institution code = lsu
-* collection code (second half of namespace) = p15140coll12
+* collection code = p15140coll12
-* thus the namespace is the institution code+collection code, separated by a dash = lsu-p15140coll12
-* URL-encoded code for colon ":" = %3A
 * PID = 192

-# Branding and institution pages

-Permissions and branding
+_Note: Often in URLs, colons_ (:) _encode as_ %3A _so you will likely see the URLs with the following form: http://louisianadigitallibrary.org/islandora/object/lsu-p15140coll12%3A192.

 # Collection landing pages
 Although it's not necessarily an "out-of-the-box" feature of Islandora, the LDL Development Team sought to maintain the collection landing pages that are used in the CONTENTdm version of the LDL.
 These landing pages often include a description of the collection, sometimes with additional content and/or context.
 Many of the landing pages include a banner image as well.
 From the landing page are links to the collection objects.

 # Test instances
-In addition to the production instance of the LDL at http://ldl.lib.lsu.edu, there is a test instance of the LDL at http://ldltest.lib.lsu.edu as well as for each institution subsite, such as http://hnoc.ldltest.lib.lsu.edu.
-It can be used to test out new features, new collections, or as a training instance.
+In addition to the production instance of the LDL at http://louisianadigitallibrary.org, there is a test instance of the LDL at http://test.louisianadigitallibrary.org.
+The test instance can be used to test out new features, new collections, or as a training instance.

-The application configuration is scripted in such a way using Ansible scripts in conjuction with Vagrant and VirtualBox (open source virtualization software), so that a new, customized instance of Islandora can be created and used on one's local desktop.
+Additionally, local instances of the LDL can be installed using Vagrant and VirtualBox (open source virtualization software).
 The LDL Development Team uses these local instances to experiment with configuration and customization.

-# Theming
-The theming of the LDL has been developed by Kyle Tanglao.
-One point of emphasis is that the site be mobile friendly and that the pages be responsive to the size of the screen.

-While there is a unifying theme for the entire site, there will be custom theming available for each institution's subsite, with a custom banner and color scheme.
-Site administrators should contact the LDL Development Team for more information about theming options.

-# Navigation features
-Subsite navigation, collection navigation, and other browsing navigation will be developed in Spring 2017.

-# Searching
-Basic and advanced search modes are available.
-Search results include facets that can be chosen to further refine results.

-Searches can be limited to certain collections or subsites.
+For additional information about this option, please contact diglib@lsu.ed.